On the generalized Hartman effect and transmission time for a particle tunneling through two identical rectangular potential barriers: The local and asymptotic group scattering times

-Of course, this quantity does not give a complete description of the temporal aspects of transmission, as the system affects the subensemble of transmitting particles not only when the CM of $\psi_{tr}(x,t)$ moves within the region $[a_1,b_2]$.
-One has also to introduce the {\it asymptotic} group transmission time to describe the CM's dynamics in the large spatial region $[a_1-L,b_2+L]$ where $L\gg l_0$.
-When the CM of the wave packet $\psi_{tr}(x,t)$ is at the extreme points $a_1-L$ and $b_2+L$ this packet does not interact with the system (note, for a 1D {\it completed} scattering, the velocity of widening this wave packet is assumed to be small in comparison with the CM's velocity).
+The main feature of $\tau_{tr}^{loc}$ and $\tau_{ref}^{loc}$ is that, even for rectangular barriers, these characteristic times can be calculated only numerically.
+Moreover, they do not give a complete description of the temporal aspects of each subprocess, because the two-barrier system affects the subensembles of transmitted and reflected particles not only when the CMs of the wave packets $\psi_{tr}(x,t)$ and $\psi_{ref}(x,t)$ move in the region $[a_1,b_2]$.
+Of importance is also to define the {\it asymptotic} group times to describe these subprocesses in the asymptotically large spatial region $[0,b_2+\Delta X]$ where $\Delta X\gg l_0$.

-All this means that the asymptotic transmission time can be introduced via the transmitted $\psi^{tr}_{out}$ and to-be-transmitted $\psi^{tr}_{inc}$ wave packets.
-Making use of the $k$-representation, for the first stage of scattering we obtain
+In doing so, we have to take into account that either wave packet does not interact with the system when its CM is at the extreme points of this region.
+That is, the {\it asymptotic} transmission time can be defined in terms of the transmitted $\psi_{tr}^{out}$ and to-be-transmitted $\psi_{tr}^{inc}$ wave packets.
+Similarly, the asymptotic reflection time can be introduced in terms of the wave packets $\psi_{ref}^{out}$ and $\psi_{ref}^{inc}$.

+We begin with the transmission subprocess.
+For the CM's position $\bar{x}_{tr}(t)$ at the initial stage of scattering we have (see also (\ref{204}))